 Be sure to list your qualifications in your CV.

-- You can do an apprenticeship under the mentorship of a qualified artisan.
-An apprenticeship consists of a practical and a workplace component that usually commences after the completion of the knowledge component.
+- Do an apprenticeship under the mentorship of a qualified artisan.
+An apprenticeship consists of a practical and workplace component that usually commences after the completion of the knowledge component.

-- You can do a learnership or a series of learnerships.
+- Find a learnership or a series of learnerships.
 A learnership is a structured learning programme that leads to a qualification.
 It consists of knowledge, practical and workplace components that are learned in an integrated manner.

-- You can do a learning programme that includes prescribed work experience, such as an internship, after you have completed the knowledge and practical components.
+- Complete a learning programme that includes prescribed work experience, such as an internship after you have completed the knowledge and practical components.

-- You can accumulate knowledge and experience over a minimum period of time while doing the work of an artisan that allows you to apply for recognition of prior learning (RPL).
+- You can accumulate knowledge and experience over a minimum period while doing the work of an artisan that allows you to apply for recognition of prior learning (RPL).

 The knowledge components refer to the N- or NCV programmes.

 All the pathways end with a trade test at a national trade test centre that is accredited by the QCTO.
-In order to call yourself a qualified artisan and to perform functions that are carried out by qualified artisans, you have to pass the trade test.
+To call yourself a qualified artisan and to perform functions that are carried out by qualified artisans, you have to pass the trade test.